 Why Dentists Consider Tooth Extraction a Last Resort

-A tooth extraction is rarely the first choice for a dental professional because keeping a natural tooth in place provides the best long-term foundation for oral health and comfort.
+A is rarely the first choice for a dental professional because keeping a natural tooth in place provides the best long-term foundation for oral health and comfort.
 However, there are occasions, such as recurring infections, severe decay, or fractures, that necessitate the procedure.
 While the general dentist will take every measure to save the natural tooth, they can also develop a plan to restore appearance and function should an extraction be necessary.

 Preventing the domino effect of tooth loss